Setting your asking price by using comparables

 Anyone can look up the comparables sold in their area, since real estate transactions are available on the website of the Registre foncier du Québec (land registry).

-To make the search easier, our clients have access to a directory of properties sold with DuProprio in their area1, on MyDuproprio.
-The information in your report is based on data from the land registry, in addition to municipal websites.
+To make the search easier, our clients have also access to a directory of properties sold with DuProprio in their area1, on MyDuproprio.
 DuProprio’s team of appraisers also have other tools that can help owners set their asking price.

 “Remember: to get a good idea of a property’s actual market value, it’s important to stay objective and select similar properties that have sold,” reminds Marc-Antoine Tardif.
 “Every detail can have an impact on a property’s value.”